StpME/VCThemeGUI/src/tasklist.md

 ## Major tasks:
 ❌Major WIP 1: Add support for the other values besides backdrop (**opacity/alpha**, font, color, size)

-✅Major WIP 2: Convert script to OOP format with main function, separate GUI setup and backdrop
+☑️Major WIP 2: Convert script to OOP format with main function, put dropdown and window management in

 ☑️Major WIP 3: Add support for SoftX theme